Stackhouse, Asa Matlack (Asa Matlack Stackhouse)

 Found in 5 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume, hand copied manuscript of "Satan's Harbginer Encountered, His False News of a Trumpet Detected, His Crooked Ways in the Wildernesse, laid open to the view of the impartial & judicious, Being Some thing by way of answer to Daniel Leeds his book entitled News of a Trumpet Sounding in the Wildernesse etc. wherein is shown."
-The volume, as indicated by the title, was a response to Daniel Leed's publication, which criticized the Society of...
+Overview "Satan's Harbginer Encountered, His False News of a Trumpet Detected, His Crooked Ways in the Wildernesse, laid open to the view of the impartial & judicious, Being Some thing by way of answer to Daniel Leeds his book entitled News of a Trumpet Sounding in the Wildernesse etc. wherein is shown," as indicated by the title, was a response to Daniel Leed's publication, which criticized the Society of Friends and sought to correct the accusations made by Leeds.
+The original manuscript was...

 Overview The Stackhouse family was a Pennsylvania and New Jersey Quaker family with roots in the earliest settlement of America.
 The papers include diaries, ledgers, correspondence and other family papers and voluminous genealogical research conducted by Powell Stackhouse, Jr. They were united by the descendants of two sons of Amos and Mary (Powell) Stackhouse who shared an interest in family history.
 Powell Stackhouse, Jr., (1827-1900) was a real estate lawyer and conveyancer who pursued a...